WeiYuFei0217/ZJH-VO-Dataset/README.md

 The ZJH-VO dataset is designed to address the lack of publicly available benchmarks with diversity in scale and scene characteristics for ground vehicle navigation.
 It provides challenging scenarios across multiple floors of an office complex.

 ![Dataset Overview](Images/Dataset_Overview.png)
-*Data collection vehicle and representative trajectories across four floors (Floor 9, 4, 1, and 0)*
+*ZJH-VO Multi-Scale Dataset Overview.
+Left: Data collection vehicle and camera coordinate system setup with PV-BEV transformation.
+Center: Representative trajectory paths across four floors (Floor 9, 4, 1, and 0).
+Right: Sample image pairs from each environment showing diverse scene characteristics.*

 ## 🚗 Key Features